DiUS/pact-consumer-js-dsl/CONTRIBUTING.md

 When a stable version X.Y.Z can be released:

-* Increment the version in package.json
+* Increment the version in package.json and bower.json.
 * Update the CHANGELOG.md with the commits since the last release using the command:

     $ git log --pretty=format:'  * %h - %s (%an, %ad)'